FEATURE — There is a good reason Iron County bears that name.

 Paul said only about 5,000-6,000 visitors see Old Irontown each year, but that visitation is hard to track because the best record they have is the visitor log at the site.

-Some locals have even admitted to Paul that they’ve driven that stretch of Highway 56, he said, and have never take the time to stop and see it.
+Some locals have even admitted to Paul that they’ve driven that stretch of Highway 56 and have never take the time to stop and see it.

 “Most people who go out there really enjoy it,” Paul said.